skawo/OoT-NPC-Maker/README.md

 <h1>OoT NPC Maker</h1>
 An NPC creation tool for The Legend of Zelda: Ocarina of Time.

 Check out the <a href="https://github.com/skawo/OoT-NPC-Maker/wiki">documentation (still being worked on)</a>.
-You can also check out <a href="https://www.youtube.com/watch?v=bwDyzOeDjG4"> this instructional video </a>.
+You can also check out <a href="https://www.youtube.com/watch?v=bwDyzOeDjG4">this instructional video</a>.
 If you have any questions, feel free to join the <a href="https://discord.com/invite/d9gNnBHvBb">Discord</a>

 <table>
   <tr>